K-Sato1995/react-toc/README.md

 ## Overview

 - The idea is that you can automatically create a customizable table of contents from your markdown text.
 - It's regex based.
-Thus, managed to keep the bundle size pretty tiny.(Check it out at [BUNDLEPHOBIA](https://bundlephobia.com/package/react-toc))
+Thus, managed to keep the bundle size pretty tiny.(Check it out on [BUNDLEPHOBIA](https://bundlephobia.com/package/react-toc))

 [![Image from Gyazo](https://i.gyazo.com/3e63575305ea5c12e1d52b73a96cdfaa.gif)](https://gyazo.com/3e63575305ea5c12e1d52b73a96cdfaa)